Jan Farský

-Jan Farský (born 11 July 1979) is a Czech politician who was a member of the Chamber of Deputies (MP) from May 2010 to February 2022, and has been vice-chair of the Mayors and Independents (STAN) since April 2019.
+Jan Farský (born 11 July 1979) is a Czech politician.
+He has been a Member of the European Parliament since June 2024, representing the Mayors and Independents (STAN).
+He was previously a member of the Chamber of Deputies (MP) from May 2010 to February 2022, and has been vice-chair of STAN since April 2019.
 He was previously a representative in the Liberec Regional Assembly from 2008 to 2010 and again from 2016 to 2018, and the Mayor of Semily from 2006 to 2014.

 Early life and education

 Farský was born in Turnov in 1979.
-He received secondary education at the Ivan Olbracht Gymnazium in Semily, and graduated from the Faculty of Law at Masaryk University in Brno with a master's degree in 2002.
+He graduated from the Faculty of Law at Masaryk University in Brno with a master's degree in 2002.

 Farský began his professional career as a municipal lawyer in Semily.
 After a year he transferred to a private law office to work as a trainee solicitor, before becoming an adviser to Deputy Prime Minister for Economic Policy Martin Jahn.
 He subsequently started working for Škoda Auto, as an adviser in the department for relations with public institutions.